vladimirlopez/blog-agent/docs/VSCODE_MCP_GUIDE.md

 # 1. Start session
 /start_writing_session topic="Getting Started with Docker" blog_folder="."

-# 2. Discuss structure
+# 2. Discuss structure (✨ NEW: simplified command!)
-/chat_about_post session_id="session_20250709_143022" message="I want to write a beginner-friendly guide to Docker.
+/chat message="I want to write a beginner-friendly guide to Docker.
 What should I cover?"

 # 3. Get specific content
-/chat_about_post session_id="session_20250709_143022" message="Write me an introduction that explains what Docker is and why beginners should care about it"
+/chat message="Write me an introduction that explains what Docker is and why beginners should care about it"

-# 4. Update draft with the introduction
+# 4. Update draft with the introduction (✨ NEW: simplified command!)
-/update_draft session_id="session_20250709_143022" content="# Getting Started with Docker
+/update content="# Getting Started with Docker

 ## What is Docker and Why Should You Care?

 Docker has revolutionized how we develop, deploy, and manage applications..."

 # 5. Continue the conversation
-/chat_about_post session_id="session_20250709_143022" message="Now help me write a section about installing Docker on different operating systems"
+/chat message="Now help me write a section about installing Docker on different operating systems"

-# 6. Save when finished
+# 6. Save when finished (✨ NEW: simplified command!)
-/save_draft session_id="session_20250709_143022"
+/save
 ```

 ### **Key Benefits of Interactive Mode:**